onethinx/Sprouty_Workshop/Part_0_Introduction/README.md

 1. Start Visual Studio Code
 1. Open the Sprouty folder (not the .zip file)<br>
+To open a folder in Visual Studio Code, click on File in the top menu and select `Open Folder...` from the dropdown menu.
+In the file dialog that appears, navigate to the folder you want to open, select it, and click Select Folder / Open.
+The folder will then open in Visual Studio Code, and you will see its contents in the Explorer pane on the left side.
 ![VScode Open](../assets/img/SelectingFolder.png)<br>

-1. As the project has not run on the PC before and as new APIs been made by PSoC Creator, the project needs to be Clean-Reconfigured before it can be built.
+1. As the project has not run on the PC before and as new APIs are made by PSoC Creator, the project needs to be Clean-Reconfigured before it can be built.
 Hit the `Clean-Reconfigure` button from the status bar at the bottom of VS Code<br>
 ![Clean-Reconfigure](../assets/img/Clean-Reconfigure.png)

 1. Press Select programmer and choose CMSIS DAP.
 If you have a different programmer, choose it.
 If you received your programmer with Sprouty, select CMSIS DAP.